 He was born and grew up in Donora, Pennsylvania.
 The youngest son of Susan and John Sovich, he had two brothers, John, and George and a sister, Ann.
 A child of the depression, he took a job in the US Steel zinc works plant and worked the night shift during his senior year.
 His teacher would stop by his desk and ask, “Mike, did you work last night?”
-When Dad nodded yes, he said, “Okay you can put your head down and take nap.”
+When Dad nodded yes, he said, “Okay you can put your head down and take a nap.”

 Like most in the Greatest Generation he heard the call to duty and country and enlisted in the Navy.
 Thinking he could be on shore patrol in New York City, he volunteered for special training in New York.
 Instead, he became a gunner’s mate third class manning large artillery on a convoy ship where he saw the Pacific, Europe, Africa, and the Philippines.

-Mike and Virginia moved in with his parents and in 1955, they had a baby girl (Nancy).
+Mike and Virginia married in 1950 and moved in with his parents and in 1955, they had a baby girl (Nancy).
 Two years later a boy (Randy) and a year later another girl (Terry).
 The family needed a house of its own.
 With the help of his parents, they purchased land on Second Street Extension and Mike built a house.
 The dream was short lived as US Steel closed the Donora operation and Mike was unemployed, he took on odd jobs, doing custodial work and Virginia took a job with Pittsburgh National Bank.
 They sold the house and rented a house on 9th Street.
 Two long years of unemployment ended when he got a job at US Steel in Duquesne in the metallurgical department.
 They lived on 9th street until the mid 70’s when they bought a house in Upper St Claire Township.
 Mike did have a long relationship with US Steel, he worked for the company for more than 40 years before retiring.

 After retiring he and Virginia spent the next quarter of a century together, 24/7.
 They were inseparable.
 No men’s club or golf outings for Mike; no girl’s nights out for Virginia.
 To most people the idea of that type of togetherness might be suffocating.
 To them it was heaven.